sorayutmild/Unsupervised-Thai-Document-Clustering-with-Sanook-news/README.md

 		* Error analysis

 ## Results
-Evaluation by compare with Label.
+Chosen the class of cluster by select the most frequency in each cluster. \
+compare the predictions with Labels by accuracy score as a evaluation metric.

 | **Vector representation techniques** | Acc |
 |------------------------|-------|
 | TF-IDF | 0.8216 |